 Rethink Your Life Insurance

 You may need insurance beyond what your employer provides—especially if one spouse is coming to the marriage with dependents, if you intend to have children, or if you plan to take out a mortgage to buy a home together.
 Also, having life insurance through work has some upsides like possibly being less expensive than buying it “in the market”.
 One thing to consider when buying life insurance through work is if you separate from the company, that coverage could end, and buying new insurance may be more expensive if you can even get it due to health issues, and if it is possible, it most likely will be more expensive than through the employer.

 Depending on your state and the type of assets you have, if this is a first marriage, simple wills may suffice.
 If there are children from earlier marriages, you may need to engage in more sophisticated estate planning.
 Discuss with an estate planning attorney if a revocable living trust would be appropriate for you.

 Watch the Tax Bill

-If you both work, you could be unpleasantly surprised to find that your income tax bill may be higher as a married couple than if you had stayed single, particularly if you have above-average incomes.
+If you both work, you could be unpleasantly surprised to find that your income tax bill may be higher as a married couple than if you had stayed single.
 Consider speaking with your tax advisor to understand the potential impact on you and your spouse.